 Q. Can I cancel my accommodation and get a refund?

-A. Once you have accepted your room Booking, you have entered into an agreement.
+A. Once you have accepted your room Booking, you have entered into an agreement with Unite Students.
 The agreement once entered does not allow you to cancel or terminate once you have accepted your Booking and passed the cooling off period.
-For more information, you should refer to the Financial Matters section in the Residents’ handbook and Licence.
+There is more information at https://www.unitestudents.com/terms/cancellation-policy

-A. If you do not accept your accommodation within the Expiry Date on your online Bookings Details page it will be cancelled.
+A. If you do not accept your accommodation within 3 working days of being contacted by Unite Students, your offer will be cancelled.
 If you still want to live on campus you should go online and make another accommodation application and we will endeavour to allocate you another room but you will not be considered as a guarantee applicant.

 Q. Am I able to transfer to another room if I am not happy with the one allocated to me?